-Alocasia boa A.Hay is the correct and accepted scientific name for this species.
+Alocasia boa A.Hay is the accepted scientific name for this species.
 It was first described by Alistair Hay in Blumea in 1991.

 I bought my Alocasia boa from Wellspring Gardens in the spring of 2012 as a starter plant.
 I liked its narrow arrow-shaped ruffled leaves and speckled petioles.